Golfer‘s Elbow: Cause and Cure

 What are the symptoms of Golfer‘s Elbow (medial epicondylitis)?

 Elbow pain is the most prominent symptom.
-Pain and discomfort along the palm side of the forearm, pain running from the elbow to the wrist and of course pain along the 5th digit (little finger) are the hallmark of symptoms that constitutes the golfers elbow.
+Pain and discomfort along the palm side of the forearm, pain running from the elbow to the wrist and of course pain along the 5th digit (little finger) are the hallmark of symptoms that constitute the golfers elbow.
 In addition to elbow pain, there may also be weakness present or some tingling sensations.
-Some have even complained o us of soreness and stiffness in the elbows.
+Some have even complained o soreness and stiffness in the elbows.

 What are the Contributing Factors to Golfer’s Elbow (Elbow Pain)?